Transalpina: All You Need to Know About Romania’s Highest Road

 When is the Transalpina open?

 The Transalpina usually opens in late spring or early summer, typically around May or June, and remains open until late fall.
-The exact opening and closing dates may vary from year to year, depending on weather and road conditions.
-During winter months, the road is generally closed due to snow and ice.
+The opening and closing dates change each year according to weather and road conditions, so always check the current road status before setting out.

 During July and August, the road is at its busiest.
 We think the best time is June for perfect weather before the crowds and September and early October when you’ll be able to enjoy the late summer weather, the vibrant fall colors, and the quieter stretches without the visitors.